ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ### Naming and Scoping

-In the previous section, we learned how to use the `with type` constraint in order to unify a type `t` contained within both the parameter and result module of a functor.
+In the previous section, we learned how to use the `with type` constraint in order to unify types contained within both the parameter and result module of a functor.
 Let's go over a few more details concerning naming and scoping to get a better grasp of the mechanics of this constraint.

 When reading the source of `iterPrint.ml`, it may have seemed curious as to why we could not have simply defined `Make` as follows: